Phileosopher/commonplace/people-conflicts.md

 6. Attacking the person: They redirect the focus to the speaker's [authority](image.md) ("ad hominem").
 At this point, they're often [afraid](mind-feelings-fear.md) their opponent might be right.
 7. Blindly attacking: They'll use [insults](morality-taboo.md) and call their opponent names.
 This person is operating strictly on [animal impulses](mind-feelings.md) and isn't expressing enough present [maturity](maturity.md) for a useful engagement.

+APPLICATION: Hardly any people are as thoroughly convinced on a subject as they appear to be.
+Usually, a bit of solid [reasoning](logic.md) based on their existing [perspective](image.md) that incorporates yours (often delivered with a [compelling story](stories.md)), combined with time for them to ruminate on it, is enough to radically [influence](power-influence.md) them over to your perspective, but that doesn't mean they'll shift their inner thoughts on the matter.

 The range of disagreement a person typically sits within will indicate plenty of information about their motivations:

 1. Focusing on the central idea means they're concerned with the ideas the other person has.